Mark Shand: Death

-On 23 April 2014, it was reported that Shand had been taken to Bellevue Hospital in Manhattan, New York City, after sustaining a serious head injury caused by a fall outside the Rose Bar, of the Gramercy Park Hotel, after lighting a cigarette.
+On 23 April 2014, Shand was taken to Bellevue Hospital in Manhattan, New York City, after sustaining a serious head injury caused by a fall outside the Rose Bar, of the Gramercy Park Hotel, after lighting a cigarette.
 Earlier in the evening he had attended a fund-raising auction at Sotheby's in aid of the Elephant Family.
-Later that same day, it was reported that Shand had died.
-His nephews Tom Parker Bowles and Ben Elliot flew to New York to escort his body back to the UK.
-A private funeral service was held for Shand at Holy Trinity Church in Stourpaine, Dorset, on 1 May 2014, where his father's funeral service had been held.
+He died later that same day.
+His nephews Tom Parker Bowles and Ben Elliot flew to New York to escort his body back to the United Kingdom.
+A private funeral service was held for Shand at Holy Trinity Church in Stourpaine, Dorset, on 1 May, where his father's funeral service had been held.

 Legacy

 To honour his memory as one of the greatest "wildlife" personalities of his generation, the Balipara Foundation Awards in Assam, India, created the Mahout Mark Shand Recognition for Elephant Management award in 2014, shortly called the Mark Shand Mahout Award as a special award, which will be awarded to an individual who has made an outstanding contribution towards the well-being of the Asiatic Elephant population.
 Also in 2014, St Ronan's in Kent, his former school, dedicated an all-weather pitch named the Shandy-Ba under construction in his memory.
 Shand was known as a sporty pupil and captained the cricket and rugby teams during his time at the school from 1959 to 1964.

 After his death, The Elephant Family received overwhelming support, in reply, the charity launched The Mark Shand Memorial Fund, which will raise funds to save the Asian elephant.
+King Charles III and Queen Camilla became joint royal presidents of the charity in 2014.

 The Elephant family also built the Mark Shand Memorial Asian Elephant Learning Centre, a clinic for elephants at the Kaziranga Discovery Park in India, which was launched by life patron Sir Evelyn de Rothschild in November 2015.